Contents

 A purchasing policy provides clear guidelines to employees on purchasing from different vendors and when to use a purchase order.

-A clear purchasing policy defines the following for the employees:
+A clear purchasing policy defines the following for the employees when it comes to your current purchasing situation:

 The second prerequisite is to have executive buy-in for implementing a purchasing system.